ybim8719/web3-nft-lucky-dips/README.md

 You should therefore consider this project as a sandbox, even though the applications function normally and integrate business logic.

  **NFTLuckyDip** is an auction market for surprise folders containing a series of NFTs created by artists.
-The works are revealed only when the auction is completed via the deployment of an ERC 721 contract.
+The works are revealed only when the auction is completed via the deployment of ERC721-inheriting contracts (called Boosters of NFT, like pokemon stuff).

 ## Getting Started